Divorce mediation cost

 - Retainer Fee: Retainer fees are often connected to billable hours, but it is the fee that the mediator requires to begin work on the case.
 This fee is used as a deposit on the mediator’s services, and it will be drawn from for specific services until a specific step has been made in the divorce.

 - Pay-As-You-Go: A third option is the option to pay as you go, or pay for each service as you access it.
-This is a great option if the parties are not ready to commit to a mediator for the entire process or if they need time to consider the options and make payments.
-As a mediator completes the consultation, preparation, mediation, and agreement, they will be paid by the parties after the completion of each step.
+This is a great option if the parties are not ready to commit to a private mediator for the entire process or if they need time to consider the options and make payments.
+As a mediator completes the consultation, preparation, every mediation session, and agreement, they will be paid by the parties after the completion of each step.

 - Flat-Fee: This is the most commonly used fee structure for mediators, and it is also the best option for most parties.
 A flat-fee structure means that the parties will pay a flat fee for everything that is included in the mediation.
 It means that the parties will not have to pay hourly, which relieves much of the pressure to settle quickly that is brought up by the hourly billing.
 It can encourage the parties to take their time and consider their options with the mediator and independently.
 Although the fee may seem large, to begin with, it often ends up being the best deal.